 Navigating the aspects of learning and understanding programming

-Committing to memory the many types and layers of protocols, interfaces, rules, and other internal mechanisms that is Java
+Memorizing the many types and layers of protocols, interfaces, rules, and other internal mechanisms

-If you’re new to programming or software development, you’ll want to carefully consider how you will manage these challenges if they arise on your journey to learning Java.
+If you’re new to programming or software development, you may want to carefully consider how you will manage these challenges.

 There is no shortage of companies or brands that use Java to power their applications, software, and websites.
-Some of the biggest names in social media, tech, and a plethora of other industries have chosen Java as their programming language of choice, and for good reason.
+Some of the biggest names in social media, tech, and a plethora of other industries have selected Java as their programming language of choice.
+The list below offers a few examples you may be familiar with.

 Airbnb: For the backend/server-side development of its website and Android app